Posted on October 8, 2019 by Chris Duke

 - The SEMA Show App.
 It’s free (iOS and Android) and it’s a lifesaver.
 Not only can you find a manufacturer quickly, but you can see what else is going on all week long.
 Go get it now and start favoriting the booths you want to visit.
 Once you get to the show, you can use this to route yourself through the massive convention center halls and save time.
 There’s a lot to the app, so get it now and explore what it offers before you get to Vegas.

 - Notes App.
 Use your notes app to jot down notes after meeting with someone.
 Getting a business card is great, but you’ll forget everything else they said a week later when you’re staring at it.
 Or just jot down some notes on the back of their card with one of those pen things (I haven’t used one in a while but I think that’s what they’re called).
+Don’t forget to make a list of crazy things that happen–I have lists from previous SEMA trips and it’s always good for a few laughs to reminisce.

 - Step Tracker App.
 How many steps did you take?
 Miles walked?
 This is fun to keep track of every day you’re there.